 What To Do After Setting Up Your Alabama LLC?

-Once the LLC has been formed, there are a few additional steps to take care of.
+Once the LLC has been formed, there are a few additional steps to take.
 Below is a list of the most common tasks.

 File the Initial Report and Initial Privilege Tax Return

 The Alabama Initial Report and Initial Business Privilege Tax Return (Form BPT-IN) must be filed within 2.5 months of registering an LLC.
-The Privilege Tax is assessed on businesses for the “privilege” of operating in the state of Alabama.
+The Privilege Tax is assessed on businesses for the “privilege” of operating in Alabama.
 Learn more about the Business Privilege Tax from the Alabama Department of Revenue.

 Prepare an Alabama Operating Agreement